Pearl Carter Pace

-Pearl Carter Pace (January 25, 1896 – January 1970) was elected sheriff in the Commonwealth of Kentucky, 1938–1941.
+Pearl Carter Pace (January 25, 1896 – January 1970) was the first elected female sheriff in the Commonwealth of Kentucky, 1938–1941.
+(Mary Lois Roach was sworn in as Sheriff of Graves County, Kentucky in 1922 becoming the first acting female sheriff in the state of Kentucky.)

 Early years

 Pearl Carter was born into a family devoted to public service in Tompkinsville in Monroe County, Kentucky.
-Her father, James C. Carter, Sr., had served for forty years as a circuit judge in south central Kentucky.
-James C. Carter, Jr., the brother of Pearl Carter Pace and U.S. Representative, Dr. Tim Lee Carter, also served in political office for many years.
+Her father, James C. Carter Sr., had served for forty years as a circuit judge in south central Kentucky.
+James C. Carter Jr., the brother of Pearl Carter Pace and U.S. Representative, Dr. Tim Lee Carter, also served in political office for many years.

 Pearl Carter married Stanley Dan Pace, the owner of a profitable roadbuilding company and relocated to his neighboring Cumberland County.